Prešov: Rail transport

 As part of the integrated transport project, the construction of other railway stops in the city is also planned.

 Bus transport

-The main bus transport operator in the Prešov self-governing region is the company SAD Prešov, a.s., which provides suburban, long-distance and international transport.
-Suburban transport is performed on 63 bus lines serving the districts of Prešov, Bardejov, Sabinov, Svidník, Košice surroundings, Košice, Vranov nad Topľou, Stropkov, Stará Ľubovňa and Levoča.
-The main transport terminal in Prešov within the bus service is the Prešov Bus Station.
-SAD Prešov, a.s. in addition to the performance of suburban, long-distance and international transport,also ensures the performance of public transport in Bardejov.
+The main bus transport operator in the Prešov self-governing region is the company SAD Prešov, a.s., which provides suburban, long-distance, and international transport.
+Suburban transport is performed on 63 bus lines serving the districts of Prešov, Bardejov, Sabinov, Svidník, Košice-okolie, Košice, Vranov nad Topľou, Stropkov, Stará Ľubovňa, and Levoča.
+The main transport terminal in Prešov for the bus service is the Prešov Bus Station.
+SAD Prešov, a.s., in addition to the performance of suburban, long-distance, and international transport, also ensures the performance of public transport in Bardejov.

-Air Transport
+Air transport

 There is currently no public civil airport in Prešov.
 There is an air base in the Nižná Šebastová district.